si613/SQLPracticeQueries/README.md

 There are two practice queries in this repository.
 The queries performed on the tables are of **intermediate** level.

+The queries were performed on the SQL Server Management Studio 2019.

 **SQL Practice query 1:**
 There are three tables related to this SQL file named – STUDIES, SOFTWARE & PROGRAMMER - exported from ssms in a csv file format.